jbro-io/mean-auth/README.md

 # mean-auth

-This project is used as a starting pointing for bootstrapping MEAN applications with authentication.
+This project is used as a starting point for bootstrapping MEAN (MongoDB, ExpressJS, AngularJS, NodeJS) applications with authentication.
 HTTP requests are validated using JSON Web Tokens (JWT).

 ## Usage